mattvenn/raspi-adventure/README.md

 on the commandline, it will ask your name, and if all is well you'll be directed to the first clue.

-If you get an error, then try and fix it (first thing to do is remove the daemonising at the end of checker.py to start seeing the logging).
+If you get an error, then try and fix it (first thing to do is try running with --no-detach or check the logs at /tmp/log.file).
 And please let me know!

 # Todo